zukunft/zukunft.com/docs/code_functions_all.md

     \-- concat_text - section for function concat_text not yet defined that it should be internal in /html/html_base.php
     \-- concat_entry_text - section for function concat_entry_text not yet defined that it should be internal in /html/html_base.php
     \-- concat_category_text - section for function concat_category_text not yet defined that it should be internal in /html/html_base.php
+    \-- concat_title_text - section for function concat_title_text not yet defined that it should be internal in /html/html_base.php
     \-- nav - section for function nav not yet defined that it should be internal in /html/html_base.php
     \-- div_bs - section for function div_bs not yet defined that it should be internal in /html/html_base.php
     \-- button_bs - section for function button_bs not yet defined that it should be internal in /html/html_base.php